telerik/blazor-docs/components/multicolumncombobox/appearance.md

 ## Size

-You can increase or decrease the size of the ComboBox by setting the `Size` attribute to a member of the `Telerik.Blazor.ThemeConstants.ComboBox.Size` class:
+You can increase or decrease the size of the MultiColumnComboBox by setting the `Size` attribute to a member of the `Telerik.Blazor.ThemeConstants.ComboBox.Size` class:

 | Class members | Manual declarations |
 |------------|--------|